gicontz/toggle-plugin/README.md

 $num_ans -> is a php variable refers to the maximum number of questions and answers to be toggle by the plugin

 $base_class_name -> refers to the class name prefix of the question applies on any kind of html tag

 $ansfield_class_name -> refers to the class name prefix of the answer applies on any kind of html tag

 $general_class_name_of_answer -> refers to the class to be hide at the first load so that it will be showed only if the question or a tag with the class $base_class_name is clicked by a user

 $mouse_event-> refers to the event handler that must be performed by the cursor to toggle the answer field

+Installation:
+1. Download the zip file
+2. Extract the zip file
+3. Rename the extracted folder into "toggle-plugin"
+4. Compress the folder again into zip file
+5. Upload your plugin in wordpress

 General Rules:

 1. The class you will give for the questions and answers must be suffixed by a number e.g. question1, answer1

 2. Every class for questions and answers must be incremented every new question e.g.

 						<p class="question1 question"> Question? </p>